def1ant1/RusticUI/docs/README.md

    follow-up verification steps.
 3. Commit the generated files and update the appropriate page inside `docs/src/pages`.

+When editing those demos or the quick-start gallery, consult the [quick-start automation verification guide](testing/quick-start.md) and run `cargo xtask quick-start` so the docs site, StackBlitz snapshots, and Rust bootstraps stay aligned without manual interventions.
+The playbook also captures caching strategies for Playwright, Trunk, and dx so contributors avoid re-downloading browsers or recompiling scaffolds on every iteration.【F:docs/testing/quick-start.md†L1-L96】【F:crates/xtask/src/main.rs†L206-L233】

 ## How do I help to improve the translations?

 RusticUI translations are managed through the Apotheon.ai Crowdin workspace: <https://crowdin.com/project/rusticui-docs>.